Mbira dzeNharira: Background

+Mbira dzeNharira has won five musical awards.

+Style

 As the group ages it matures more in depths of Shona music.

 Mbira dzeNharira is an ancient style of music.
 It consists of Shona musical repertoires, folk tales and Spirit composed music.
 It is spiritual and can be played at traditional ceremonies, it has preserved the Shona culture and traditions through its art work.